 Engr.
 Kama is a Master’s Degree holder in Petroleum and Natural Gas Engineering from the prestigious West Virginia University, USA (May 2004).
 His professional experience spans from being a Project Engineer at IEVG Corporation, Washinton DC, Logging Engineer at Epoch Well Services, Gulf of Mexico, Project Manager at Halliburton, Denver Colorado, USA, and is currently General Manager Operations at Great Waves Global Energy Ltd.

-Also, he was involved in the management of the largest micro-seismic project in Western USA (Chveron) and Jonah Field hydraulic fracture diagnostics of over 200 fracture treatments (Encana).
+Also, he was involved in the management of the largest micro-seismic project in Western USA (Chevron) and Jonah Field hydraulic fracture diagnostics of over 200 fracture treatments (Encana).
 Finally, Engr.
-Kama managed the design and monitoring of numerous oil and gas fractured wells in the Bakken, Niobrara and Barnett shale with fibre optic micro-seismic wire-line units (Halliburton, Denver Colorado).
+The Kama managed the design and monitoring of numerous oil and gas fractured wells in the Bakken, Niobrara, and Barnett shale with fiber optic micro-seismic wire-line units (Halliburton, Denver Colorado).

 In 2009 he was a presenter of the article “Bigger is Better” – Hydraulic Fracturing in the Williams Fork Formation in the Piceance Basin, presented at the AAPG Annual Convention in Las Vagas.

 OTHER PROFESSIONAL TRAINING

 -Well Completions and Productivity Expert

 -Hydraulic Fracturing Certification

 Honorary Citizen, City of Morgantown